 Do you have ugly floors?
 What a bummer, considering how huge of an area flooring usually covers in one’s home.
-If you can’t completely change your floors because you rent, or don’t have the time or budget right now, it doesn’t mean you can’t disguise an ugly floor — or at the very least minimize its ugliness.
+If you can’t completely change your floors because you rent or don’t have the time or budget right now, it doesn’t mean you can’t disguise an ugly floor — or at the very least, minimize its ugliness.

-Stitch and scatter:
+1. Stitch and Scatter

 But an affordable way to cover large areas of ugly flooring with area rugs is to buy or thrift many of them, layering and/or stitching them together to create one look.
-It’s definitely gonna have a Bohemian vibe, but if that works with your style this could be a way of disguising an ugly floor.
+It’s definitely gonna have a Bohemian vibe, but if that works with your style, this could be a way of disguising an ugly floor.

 It’s not cheap, but it is quite effective.
-The reasons for going the carpet tile route versus just an area rug is that it’s a bit more flexible this way.
-Instead of just buying a standard-sized area rug that will only cover part of your ugly floor, with carpet tiles you can buy many and trim them so you could basically cover every inch of an ugly floor (and take it with you when you move).
+The reason for going the carpet tile route versus just an area rug is that it’s a bit more flexible this way.
+Instead of just buying a standard-sized area rug that will only cover part of your ugly floor, with carpet tiles, you can buy many and trim them so you could basically cover every inch of an ugly floor (and take it with you when you move).
 Here’s how to cut and install FLOR tiles.

 Check out both the idea in the post A Renter’s Solution for Ugly Flooring as well as the comments.
 Seems many folks have gone with cheap vinyl flooring — both the roll-out kind and tile kind — and used removable adhesives to adhere them to their terrible rental home floors.
 It seems like a lot of work, but it sounds like real readers have had good results that may inspire your own temporary ugly floor fix.

 While a simple area rug might cut it in a living room or bedroom with ugly floors, you can’t always use one in a kitchen with an ugly floor, depending on how you use your kitchen.
 But a floor cloth is more suitable for kitchen use and could help disguise an ugly floor while being easy to care for.
 They’re easy to DIY, too.